Skip to content

 with clip mechanism, steel pin with colored gemstone 4x4mm

 The side and inner surfaces of the hoop earrings are polished.
-The outer surface is matted.
-The hoop earrings run eccentrically (thicker at the top and thinner at the top) so that the stone does not pierce the inside and the hole in the ear is nicely covered.
+The outer surface is matt.
+The hoop earrings are eccentric (thicker at the top, thinner at the bottom) so that the stone does not pierce the inside and the hole in the ear is nicely covered.
 All edges are softened and feel soft.
-Humphrey uses a nickel free stainless steel.
+Humphrey uses a nickel-free stainless steel.

-The spring (patented clasp) is integrated in the earrings and cannot be lost.
+The spring (patent clasp) is integrated into the earrings and cannot be lost.
 The weight is low.
-This ear jewelery is therefore also suitable for sensitive ears.
+This means that these earrings are also suitable for sensitive ears.

-The colored gemstones are held in place by the force (tension) of the earring band.
+The colored gemstones are held by the force (tension) of the earring bar.
 They seem to float in the earrings.
-To ensure this, two notches in the shape of colored gemstones are made in the splint using computer-controlled machines.
+To ensure this is safe, two notches in the shape of the colored gemstones are made in the rail using computer-controlled machines.

-Humphrey has perfected this setting technique since the mid-1990s and offers a 2-year guarantee on the secure hold of the gemstone provided it is handled properly.
+Humphrey has perfected this setting technique since the mid-1990s and offers a 2-year guarantee that the gemstone will be held securely if handled properly.
 However, the lifespan is unlimited.
-Most of the jewelry ever produced by Humphrey is still worn.
+Most of the jewelry Humphrey ever produced is still worn.

 Topaz Blue:

-Topaz takes its name from an island in the Red Sea, which in ancient times was called Topazos.
-In fact, another mineral, olivine, which was long confused with topaz, was mined there.
-Another explanation of the name traces it back to the Sanskrit word tapas, meaning "fire" or "shining".
+Topaz takes its name from an island in the Red Sea, which was called Topazos in ancient times.
+In fact, another mineral, olivine, was mined there and was long confused with topaz.
+Another explanation of the name comes from the Sanskrit word tapas, which means "fire" or "light".

-Known for at least 2000 years, topaz is one of the precious stones that form the foundations of the twelve gates to the city of God, New Jerusalem.
-These stones should serve as a symbol of beauty, splendor and as a defense against enemies.
+Topaz has been known for at least 2,000 years and is one of the gemstones that form the foundations of the twelve gates to the New Jerusalem, the city of God.
+These stones were intended to symbolize beauty, splendor and ward off enemies.

-The color of topaz range from yellow, light blue, light green, tawny, reddish brown, red, violet and colorless.
+The color of topaz range from yellow, light blue, light green, tawny, reddish brown, red, purple and colorless.
 Humphrey only uses blue and white topazes.
-Many topazes are changed in color by treatment.
-This also applies to our blue topazes, as these would otherwise result in enormous prices.
+Many topazes change color through treatment.
+This also applies to our blue topazes, as they would otherwise attract enormous prices.

-An old legend from Egypt says that a tourmaline traveled over a rainbow on the long way from the center of the earth up to the sun.
-Along the way he took in all the colors of the rainbow.
-That is why it is still called the "gem of the rainbow".
+An old legend from Egypt says that a tourmaline traveled over a rainbow on the long journey from the interior of the earth up to the sun.
+On the way he absorbed all the colors of the rainbow.
+That's why it is still called the "gem of the rainbow" today.
 Tourmaline is available in more than 50 shades from colorless to pink, red, yellow, brown, green and blue to black.
 A single crystal can often have multiple colors.

 Humphrey only uses pink and green tourmalines.

-Thanks to its excellent hardness of 7 to 7.5 on the Mohs hardness scale, the stone is suitable for jewelery of all kinds.
+Thanks to its excellent hardness of 7 to 7.5 on the Mohs hardness scale, the stone is suitable for all types of jewelry.

 Lolith Blue Violet:

-Iolite is derived from the Greek "ion" and means something like violet.
+Iolite is derived from the Greek “ion” and means violet.

 The predominant color of iolite is deep blue to blue-violet.